stemount/canopy-apidocs/README.md

     "clientReferenceId": string | (optional) this is unique identifier on the client's side
     ```

-2. [ADDITIONAL SCHEMA] With `clientReference` we get request details in a separate call:
+2. [ALTERNATIVE SCHEMA] With `clientReference` we get request details in a separate call:

     ```
     "clientReference": string | (required)